 Each team member should have at least a few items to place under each category — whether that’s written down on sticky notes, typed up in a document, or added to your team’s online whiteboard tool.
 Encourage the team to ask themselves what went well with the last project?
 Can you think of any ways to improve upon it?
 What could have gone better and why?

 After everyone has brainstormed, take the time to share what each team member came up with.
-You can do this as a full discussion, or have everyone fill out their ideas in real-time on the Cacoo template and then discuss when they’re finished.
+You can do this as a full discussion, or have everyone fill out their ideas in real-time on the Cacoo template.
+You can then discuss as a team.

 Either way, once all of the ideas and suggestions are filled in, go through all of the items as a team and figure out which notes are the same, similar, or could benefit from the same action.
-If the same item appears a lot, you can delete the repetitions, but note that that problem or action is clearly important, as it stuck out to multiple team members.
+If the same item appears a lot, you can delete the repetitions.
+But take note that that problem or action is clearly important, as it stuck out to multiple team members.

 Think of the meeting as a democracy, but instead of having a single winner, the results will function more according to a proportional vote.